 Jan 12 5:30am

-My first step is usually Priceline, to get a grid of companies and prices as a baseline for my search.
+My first step is usually Priceline, to get a grid of companies and rates as a baseline for my search.
 Please note, I don’t actually buy through Priceline.
 Rental cars are very interesting when it comes to travel expenses.
 They are unlike flights – which you have to pay for way in advance and then pay a change fee if something comes up.
 Similar to hotels, it’s nice that you can reserve without paying up front, with the option to cancel usually 48 hours before.
 However with rental cars, you can reserve your car and then never show up and nothing happens.
 You’re not charged.
 Now I’m not recommending you do this, it is possible.
 Rental car companies are also starting to offer a “Pay Now” discount of 5%-ish, but rental cars are still quite unlike any of the other major travel expenses.

 I search for TPA airport, and enter in the date/time that gives us enough time before/after our flights.
 Priceline defaults to “Grid” view, so I click the “List” view option:

 The “List” option sorts your results by Lowest price.
-I now see $32/day, total price $1149, instead of the confusing Grid view which makes it seem like all the cars are $50-80/day range.
+I now see $32/day, total price $1149.
+Instead of the confusing Grid view which makes it seem like all the cars are $50-80/day range.

 $1,150 for a month of car rental is pretty spendy.
 Hopefully this price will decrease over the coming months.